VikParuchuri/marker/README.md

 - Supports a wide range of documents
 - Supports all languages
 - Removes headers/footers/other artifacts
-- Formats tables and code blocks
+- Formats tables, forms, and code blocks
 - Extracts and saves images along with the markdown
 - Converts equations to latex
 - Easily extensible with your own formatting and logic